marinamagana2/cartel-network-analysis/README.md

 The network includes groups like CJNG, Sinaloa Cartel, Gulf Cartel, and Los Zetas, with nodes and edges that represent how power and operations flow between figures in places like Jalisco, Tepalcatepec, and Tijuana.

 You can see who holds influence (not just leaders, but people who connect key parts of the network), how alliances shift, or how subgroups branch off.
-There’s even an animation that shows how the network evolves over time — plus a filter option to focus on just leaders, conflicts, or other roles.
+There’s even an animation that shows how the network evolves over time,  plus a filter option to focus on just leaders, conflicts, or other roles.
 It’s designed to be informative for analysts, but still easy to understand even if you don’t code.

 ## 👀 What You Can Do